Small Minnow Mayflies are tiny meals to the trout that love them and help reveal the presence of pollution in waterways.

+Small Minnow Mayflies are a favorite among trout.
+The fish gobble up the Mayflies when they surface.
+Because of this, a replica of the Small Minnow Mayfly is one of the more popular artificial baits made for fly fishermen.
+Small Minnow Mayflies are attracted to water sources and live much of their lives near them.
 These tiny insects are sensitive to pollution.
-Even small amounts will kill a population, so seeing a healthy number of Small Minnow Mayflies means the water is clean.
+Even small amounts of it kills a population, so seeing a healthy number of Small Minnow Mayflies means the water is clean.
 A stream that sees a fast decline in this insect's population may be experiencing some form of chemical pollution.

 Small Minnow Mayflies look very much like other Mayflies.
 The abdomen is tipped with the two long, thin filaments.
 Two sets of wings allow the Small Minnow Mayfly to fly, though the second set of wings are much smaller than the first set.
 Wings are transparent, but may also be patterned with opaque black patches around the edges.
 This species of Mayfly is active during the warm months of the year and ranges throughout the western parts of North America.
 It produces multiple generations per year and appears more often in the early and middle hours of the day.

 Other Name(s): Mayfly